peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (a) ISO 8859 encodings and `windows-1252` .

- * (b) ASCII is usually used as a single-byte encoding where each code oint fits in the lower 7 bits of an eight-bit byte (in that case, the ncoding is often called `US-ASCII` ).
+ * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte (in that case, the encoding is often called `US-ASCII` ).
 In the Encoding Standard, all single-byte encodings use the ASCII haracters as the first 128 code points of their coded character sets.

  * <b>Multi-byte encodings</b>include code points from one or more coded character sets and assign ome or all code points to several bytes.
 For example: